Concrete Scanning Rentals and Training

 • Slightly More Expensive Rental Rate: Higher cost compared to the Noggin system.

-• Less Efficient for Large Surveys: Its smaller size makes it more effort-intensive for large-scale projects.
+• Possibly Less Efficient for Large Surveys: Its smaller size makes it more effort-intensive for large-scale projects.

-• Limited Scalability: Lacks the modularity of the Noggin system for complex surveys.
+• Limited Scalability: Lacks the modularity, ability to use multiple frequency antennas, of the Noggin system for complex surveys.

 Read the pulseEKKO Manual possessing a dedicated TR1000/Conquest Concrete Scanner Chapter